ice/website/app/modules/doc/views/en/introduction/windows.md

 4. Get the [Ice framework](https://github.com/ice/framework/releases).

 #### Prepare build
-> Use the _VS2012 x86 Native Tools Command Prompt_.
+> Use the _VS2012 x64 Cross Tools Command Prompt_.
 All commands in the rest of this document should be run in the appropriate command prompt.

 1. Create the build directory `c:\php-sdk`.
 2. Unpack the _binary tools_ archive into this directory, it should contain three sub-directories: `bin/`, `script/` and `share/`.